TL;DR: The market is a confidence game. I’m playing it anyway. Here’s why that’s not hypocrisy – it’s strategy.

 Why I’m Still Playing

-I just spent 800 words telling you the market is a confidence game.
+I just spent 600 words telling you the market is a confidence game.
 And yet, I’m still in it.
 Not index funds (too passive, too slow), but concentrated tech bets and a Nasdaq100 position I treat like a volatile savings account.

 Am I a hypocrite?
 Maybe.
 But I prefer to think of it as strategic cynicism.

-Here’s the logic: knowing the game is a game doesn’t mean you stop playing.
+Knowing the game is a game doesn’t mean you stop playing.
 It means you play differently.

-Have an exit thesis, not just an entry thesis.
-Every position I hold has a “this is when I’d sell” scenario.
+Every position I hold has an exit thesis, not just an entry thesis.
 Not a price target – a narrative target.
 When the story changes, I change.
+We’re not married to positions; we’re dating them.

-Keep some chips off the table.
+And I keep some chips off the table.
 Not in a bunker-and-gold way, but in a “liquidity is optionality” way.
 Cash isn’t trash when the game is musical chairs.

 Does this make me complicit in the Ponzi?
 Absolutely.
 But complicity with clear eyes beats faith with closed ones.